todogroup/ospology/whitepapers/business-value/business-benefits.md

 ### Create a written open source policy

+One of the common impediments to getting value out of involvement in open source is the lack of an organization-wide policy.

 ### Measure your success (or lack thereof)

 ### Get involved in the projects that are strategically important